jlevy/atom-flowmark/README.md

 - Switches to smart quotes, dashes, and the like (by default).

 **Installation and use:** Install as usual in Atom, by going to preferences, select install, and search for “flowmark”.
-You’ll then have a Flowmark menu item under “Packages.”
+You’ll then have a Flowmark menu item under *Packages*.
 Or use the hot key Shift-Cmd-M to reformat the whole doc.

 It helps to use [line-diff-details-plus](https://atom.io/packages/line-diff-details-plus),